i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - PN: Previous chain message length
 - N: Message Number

+Signal's "sending chains" are roughly equivalent to our tag sets.
 By using a session tag, we can eliminate most of that.

 In New Session, we put only the public key in the unencrytped header.